 These definitions are for terms that are used, or relate, to this permit.
 In other sections of the permit, defined terms appear in italics.

+10- year, 24-hour precipitation event means the maximum 24 hour precipitation event with a probable reoccurrence interval of once in 10 years.

+40 CFR means Title 40 of the Code of Federal Regulations, which is the codification of the general and permanent rules published in the Federal Register by the executive departments and agencies of the Federal government.

 Active Site means a location where current mining (including site preparation and reclamation) or processing operations (including, but not limited to, crushing, classifying, or operating a concrete or hot mix asphalt plant) or stockpiles associated with current mining or processing operations, are located.
-Also see definitions for Inactive Site and Closed Site.

 AKART is an acronym for “all known, available, and reasonable methods of prevention, control, and treatment.”
 AKART represents the most current methodology that can be reasonably required for preventing, controlling, or abating the pollutants and controlling pollution associated with a discharge.

+Application means a formal request for coverage under this general permit using the electronic or paper form developed by the Washington State Department of Ecology for that purpose.
+Also called a Notice of Intent (NOI).

 Applicable TMDL means a TMDL for turbidity, fine sediment or high pH which was completed and approved by EPA prior to the later effective date of this permit, or modification, or the date the operator’s complete application is received by Ecology.

-Average monthly effluent limit means the highest allowable average of daily discharges over a calendar month.
+Average Monthly Effluent Limit means the highest allowable average of daily discharges over a calendar month.
 To calculate the discharge value to compare to the limit, you add the value of each daily discharge measured during a calendar month and divide this sum by the total number of daily discharges measured.

-Average quarterly effluent limit means the highest allowable average of daily discharges over a quarter (3 months).
+Average Quarterly Effluent Limit means the highest allowable average of daily discharges over a quarter (3 months).
 To calculate the discharge value to compare to the limit, add the value of each daily discharge measured during a quarter and divide this sum by the total number of daily discharges measured.

-Best Management Practices (BMPs general definition) means schedules of activities, prohibitions of practices, maintenance procedures, and other physical, structural and/or managerial practices to prevent or reduce the pollution of waters of the state.
+Best Management Practices (BMPs – general definition) means schedules of activities, prohibitions of practices, maintenance procedures, and other physical, structural and/or managerial practices to prevent or reduce the pollution of waters of the state.
 BMPs include treatment systems, operating procedures, and practices used to control plant site runoff, spillage or leaks, sludge or waste disposal, and drainage from raw material storage.
 In this permit BMPs are further categorized as operational, source control, erosion and sediment control, and treatment.

 Bypass means the diversion of waste streams from any portion of a treatment facility.